List of mass stabbing incidents (2020–present): Seoul, South Korea

-Hollow Water First Nation, Manitoba, Canada

-On September 4, an 18-year-old woman was killed and eight others were injured in two mass stabbings in Hollow Water First Nation.
-The suspect, the 26-year-old brother of the victim, died after colliding with a Mountie while fleeing.

 Jincheng, Shanxi, China

-On September 4, a stabbing at a pork shop in Xishangzhuang, a village in Cheng District of Jincheng City, led to three deaths.
+On 4 September, a stabbing at a pork shop in Xishangzhuang, a village in Cheng District of Jincheng City, led to three deaths.
 The perpetrator, identified as the owner, killed a man during a dispute before killing another customer who attempted to flee upon seeing the murder, and a woman waiting for the man outside.

-Pittsburgh, Pennsylvania
+Pittsburgh, Pennsylvania, U.S.

-On September 24, three students were stabbed and wounded at Carrick High School, during a fight taking place.
+On 24 September, three students were stabbed and wounded at Carrick High School, during a fight taking place.
 A 16-year-old was arrested, charged with assault, and is currently being denied bail and awaiting trial.

 Arjona, Venezuela

-On October 9, a student stabbed and injured three people at Colegio Virgen del Valle: A cafeteria worker, her daughter, and a teacher.
+On 9 October, a student stabbed and injured three people at Colegio Virgen del Valle: A cafeteria worker, her daughter, and a teacher.
 He was allegedly motivated by an "online challenge".

-Torrance, California
+Torrance, California, U.S.

-On October 13, three teachers were stabbed in a meeting room at Switzer Learning Center, a school for neurodivergent children; they all received non-life threatening wounds; the suspect, a 17-year-old ex-student of the school, left an inert explosive device nearby; he was later arrested on attempted murder and explosive charges.
+On 13 October, three teachers were stabbed in a meeting room at Switzer Learning Center, a school for neurodivergent children; they all received non-life-threatening wounds; the suspect, a 17-year-old ex-student of the school, left an inert explosive device nearby; he was later arrested on attempted murder and explosive charges.

-San Francisco, California
+San Francisco, California, U.S.

-On October 26, after 2:00 a.m., five people were injured and stabbed at a business in the Inner Richmond, San Francisco, California.
-No injuries were life threatening.
+On 26 October, five people were injured and stabbed at a business in the Inner Richmond, San Francisco, California.
+No injuries were life -threatening.
 The business' identity was not disclosed, but an address search shows it happened at either a Burger King restaurant or at an Irish pub.
-As of November 3, no suspects have been identified.
+As of 3 November, no suspects have been identified.